lekeiciahseptember/1Nebula_Intern_Assessment/Developer/New-Recruit/Questions.md

 ```

 1. Why will the function be parsed correctly?

+Yes.
+This js function will be parsed correctly.
+Even though the variable is declared after the console.log.
+The var x will be hoisted to the top of the legal() fuction.

 2. How could you introduce a stricter syntax to variable/function declaration and avoid this behaviour?

+There are two ways in which we can introduce a stricter syntax:

+1.Firstly, we can use strict mode ("use strict").
+This will result in the function throwing an error (ReferenceError) because the var x has not been declared.

+2.We can also change the keyword that is being used.
+Instead of using var, we can use the keywords - let or const as those keywords are block scoped, so they can only be accessed within the block in which they are declared in.